 You may be giving to honor a family member who supported you, or a faculty member who believed in you.
 You may be giving because you are grateful for the success you have achieved and wish to pave the way for others.
 Thank you, no matter the reason for giving, as at the heart of each gift is the desire to make a difference — to provide the SU community with the means to change lives, communities, and the world for the better.

 The School of Education’s strengths include our high-quality faculty, academic programs, students, and strong supporting units.
 The School of Education has been ranked a top 15 for private schools of education for the last 8 years by U.S. News and World Report.
-Our Inclusive and Special Education, Exercise Science, and Counseling programs are all highly ranked in their respective fields, and all of our programs are widely regarded by our peer institutions, alumni, and employers.
+Our Inclusive and Special Education and Counseling programs are all highly ranked in their respective fields, and all of our programs are widely regarded by our peer institutions, alumni, and employers.

 Our advancement goals through 2023 are reflective of Syracuse University’s Fast Forward Academic Strategic Plan and the Syracuse University School of Education’s Strategic Plan.
 You can also contact us to learn more about Planned Giving and Employer Matching Gifts.

 You can also mail checks, optionally indicating a use or fund for your gift in the memo field, to:

 Syracuse, NY 13244

 Annual dollars provided through The Dean’s Fund for Education Syracuse are flexible and immediately available, enabling Dean Joanna Masingila and the leadership of the School of Education to direct those dollars wherever they are most urgently needed.
 These funds are often used to support meaningful field experiences for students, by supporting immersive student teaching placements or helping students attend conferences and present their research.